satorare-registry/.github/profile/README.md

 The Satorare Registry is essentially a curated collection of interesting sats and inscriptions.
 Subcollections and onchain exhibits will also be created from the master collection.
 These subcollections would be created by a community of curators that may form.
 Custom curated subcollections and virtual onchain exhibits can be namespaced with custom names that adhere to a simple protocol.

+# Inscriptions

+The sats submitted to the Satorare Registry do not need to have an inscription associated with it.

 # XSAT

 There is a special unique Counterparty named asset - XSAT